Südwestdeutsche Philharmonie Konstanz

 The Südwestdeutsche Philharmonie Konstanz is a professional classical orchestra, based in Konstanz on Lake Constance.

 Origin

 The orchestra was founded in 1932 as the "Theatre and Concert Orchestra" by Hans Rüdinger.
-After the closure of all German theatres and orchestras in 1944 due to the war, it was re-established in 1945 under the name "Städtisches Or May chester Konstanz".
+After the closure of all German theatres and orchestras in 1944 due to the war, it was re-established in 1945 under the name "Städtisches Orchester Konstanz".
 From 1949/1950 to 1958, Richard Treiber was the first music director.
-Between 1959 and 1965, the orchestra under Heinz Hofmann (once Kapellmeister in Halle/DDR), the orchestra achieved national importance and in 1962 was given the name "Bodensee-Symphonie-Orchester" (Lake Constance Symphony Orchestra), which was valid until 1988.
+Between 1959 and 1965, the orchestra under Heinz Hofmann (once Kapellmeister in Halle/DDR), the orchestra achieved national importance and in 1962 was given the name "Bodensee-Symphonie-Orchester" (Lake Constance Symphony Orchestra), which was used until 1988.
 In 1988 it was renamed the "Southwest German Philharmonic Orchestra of Constance".

 Organisation

 Since 2006, the Südwestdeutsche Philharmonie Konstanz, which was previously managed by the City of Constance, has been run as an independent enterprise in accordance with the Eigenbetriebsgesetz; the purpose according to the statutes is: "The orchestra has the task of promoting interest in and understanding of symphonic music, of participating in cultural life, especially in Constance and the regions surrounding the city, and of strengthening the cultural cohesion of the countries of the Lake Constance region."
 The organs of the Eigenbetrieb are the municipal council, the orchestra committee, the mayor and the artistic director.
 The Südwestdeutsche Philharmonie Konstanz is one of three symphony orchestras funded by the state of Baden-Württemberg.
 Of the annual budget of EUR 5.9 million in 2013/2014, the city of Konstanz contributed EUR 2.29 million and the state of Baden-Württemberg EUR 2.21 million.